30 Best Ways to Keep Your Dog Calm During Storms and Fireworks

 Don’t Leave Your Dog Home Alone

-Some pet owners assume that their dogs will be fine on the Fourth of July.
+Some pet owners assume that their dogs will be fine on the Fourth of July or New Year's Eve.
 You may have a ton of barbecues, block parties and festivities to go to, but leaving a dog who gets stressed by loud noises and flashing lights at home by themself, especially if it is locked up out in the yard, is cruel.

 Be the kind of loving companion and best friend your dog is to you, and wait out the fireworks (or storm) with them.
 It’s your job to make sure your dog is well taken care of and that they feel loved.
 If you have a partner, you can switch off, so while one enjoys some socializing, the other babysits the dog.
 After an hour or two, you can swap, so neither of you has to miss the fun.